 Tracking call volume as a metric depends on your agents and sales team meticulously logging each and every call.
 While this is possible, it does involve a lot of manual work and you should factor in a level of human error.
 Call tracking software can automatically log both inbound and outbound calls for you, as well as providing high-quality analysis to give you better visibility on how your agents drive successful call outcomes.

-Conversion rate is a metric linked directly to lead generation and revenue, as it tracks the percentage of people that make a purchase on the call.
-Since a purchase may not happen during first contact, you might prefer to track the number of warm leads that convert.
+Conversion rate is a metric linked directly to lead generation and revenue, as it tracks the percentage of people who make a purchase on the call.
+Since a purchase may not happen during the first contact, you might prefer to track the number of warm leads that convert.
 If your business relies on phone calls to make sales, this is a KPI.
 Tracking conversion rate shows how effective your agents are at converting leads and other revenue-driven actions such as upselling and increasing average order value.

 How can it be tracked?

 There are a couple of ways you can measure conversion rate.
 The first is a straightforward calculation in which you divide the number of phone calls that led to conversions by the total number of phone calls received.
 If you want more accurate results, you may prefer to record initial interactions as warm leads and set a timeframe for conversion, then divide the number of conversions by the number of warm leads over time.
-Using Conversation Analytics will allow you to see how your contact centre is performing without the manual work.
+Using Conversation Analytics will allow you to see how your contact center is performing without the manual work.

 First impressions count.
 If a customer or a lead has picked up the phone for the first time, you want to be able to track those calls and understand what drove it.
 A clear understanding of who your first-time callers are and what they need will enable you to tailor your scripts and create a stellar customer experience.
 Also, if you know where they came from thanks to call tracking, you can deep dive into the keywords that brought them, the landing pages they viewed, and which campaigns are delivering those calls.